Updated June 2026

 Strengths

-• +Ghostwriter marketplace built in
+• Ghostwriter marketplace built in

-• +Deep competitor analytics
+• Deep competitor analytics

 Limitations

-• AI writer is generic, not voice-cloned
+• AI writer is generic, not voice-matched

 • Pricing sits on the high end